TheDeanLab/navigate/docs/source/user_guide/features.rst

 navigate allows users to reconfigure acquisition routines within the GUI by chaining so-called "features" together in sequence.
-A feature is the name given to a single acquisition unit such as ``Snap``, which snaps an image, or ``MoveToNextPositionInMultiPosition Table``, which moves the stage to the next imaging position indicated in the multi-position table.
+A feature is the name given to a single acquisition unit such as ``Snap``, which snaps an image, or ``MoveToNextPositionInMultiPositionTable``, which moves the stage to the next imaging position indicated in the multi-position table.
 Some acquisition units, such as ``Autofocus`` or ``ZStackAcquisition`` have a bit more going on under the hood, but can be used in the same way.